ssbc/docs/secure-private-channels:-the-good,-the-bad,-and-the-ugly.md

 > Alice and Bob both send back the the nonce the other sent to them.
 This confirms they are authorized with the other peer, and can now begin secure communication.
 (NOTE: this means that the first nonce.length bytes of the ciphertext are a [high entropy] plaintext known to an eavesdropper) I don't think there is any special reason to send the nonce back, it might as well be the string "ACCESS GRANTED" (unless I am mistaken?)

+ipfs-secure-channel is quite simple, although it could be a little simpler I think.
+It's basic properties are reasonable, although I think it would be better to remove cipher suite selection because that creates a better primitive.